 The first time you go to a website that requests geolocation information, Google Location Services’ terms and conditions are presented.
 If you agree to them, the service is activated.

-After that, every time a website requests geolocation information, Opera tells you and gives you the choice to send or not send your location data.
+After that, every time a website requests geolocation information, Opera tells you and gives you the choice to Allow or Block that website.

 How geolocation works